-9.5 SARASIN MULTI ASSET - STRATEGIC - CONTINUED
+10.5 SARASIN MULTI ASSET - STRATEGIC - CONTINUED

 Our assessment concluded that the fund has not performed in line with expectations.
-All classes underperformed against the fund's investment objective, comparator benchmark and a selection of peer funds.
+All classes underperformed against the fund's objective, comparator benchmark and it's peer funds.
 The fund's objective references the Consumer Price Index, a measure of inflation, being the increase in prices of goods and services over time.
-Recent years have seen a spike in inflation as a result, in part, of global events such as the COVID pandemic and Russia's invasion of Ukraine, which impacted energy and food prices particularly.
-This was a significant challenge to investment performance and has materially contributed to our assessment and scoring of this consideration.
+In the year 2022 and 2023, we saw spikes in inflation as a result, in part, of global events such as the COVID pandemic and Russia's invasion of Ukraine, which impacted energy and food prices particularly.
+This was a significant challenge to investment performance and has materially contributed to our assessment and scoring of this consideration which assesses performance across multiple time periods.